 They are both omnivores and might create complications in tanks with aggressive mollies and guppies because they are more likely to fight one another for food, possibly even territory.
 But for the most part, where their coexistence is concerned, you have nothing to worry about.

 Both species are livebearers, which means that they give birth to live fish.
 This factor supports crossbreeding.
-In both cases, you need a male and female fish.
-The female fish, be it mollies or guppies, cannot conceive unless a male fish fertilize their eggs.
+In both cases, you need a male and a female fish.
+The female fish, be it mollies or guppies, cannot conceive unless a male fish fertilizes its eggs.

 It is also worth noting that both species are enthusiastic breeders.
 It doesn’t take much to get them to mate, not only with their kind but with other species.
 In fact, the only thing you need to do to initiate breeding among guppies and mollies is to place them in a tank with fish of the opposite gender.